cypreess/python-rex/README.rst

 Welcome to python-rex
 =====================

 Python REX is regular expressions for humans.
+(REX is also abbreviation from re Xtended).

 It is for the `re standard module <http://docs.python.org/2/library/index.html>`_ like `requests <http://docs.python-requests.org/en/latest/>`_ is for `urllib module <http://docs.python.org/2/library/urllib.html>`_.